VladislavAleinikov/calculator/README.md

 `/src` folder is root directory, it contains `html` and `css` files, we are working with.

-`/dist` folder needed for our builded application.
+`/dist` folder needed for builded application.

+`src/script/index.js` is entry point of application

-`/commands` folder contain all the commands our application uses.
+`/src/script/commands` folder contain all the commands this application uses.

+`/src/receiver` folder with calculator receiver, wich care all the information about calculator

+`src/invoker` folder with invoker, wich execute all the commands

+`src/constats.js` contain keyboard sings associated with their commands

+`src/utils.js` contain utility functions

+`src/theme-swithcer.js` contain functionality for switching application theme